garritfra/blog/content/posts/kubernetes-playground.md

 ---
-title: My homelab is a bloated amusement park
+title: My private server is a bloated amusement park
 date: 2020-04-08
 ---

+It all started with the ambition to throw any docker image at a service that will happily host it for me.
+This ambition quickly grew into what I would call an enterprise-ready, hyper-scalable amusement park.
+Let me take you on a jouney.

+# ToDo

 - Overview
   - Miniature Railway Example